-During the first week of the first semester students attend an induction programme.
-New students will be given a general introduction to University life and the University's principal support services and general information about the INTO Newcastle Centre and their programme, as described in the Foundation Programme Handbook.
-New and continuing students will be given detailed programme information and the timetable of lectures/practicals/labs/ tutorials/etc. This will be delivered via a bespoke programme for all students and will allow for some limited drop in sessions.
+Prior to the first teaching week of Semester 1, students attend an induction programme/week.
+New students will be given a general introduction to University life and the University's principal support services and general information about the Newcastle University International Study Centre and their programme, as described in the Programme Handbook.
+New students will be given detailed programme information and the timetable of seminars, study clinics and personal tutorials.